charava/eval_generator/README.md

 There are four Eval templates that Sean can toggle between: Fall 9th, Spring 9th, Fall 11th, and Spring 11th.
 Each Eval is specific to that grade and time of year, and has unique "fill-in-the-blank" inputs.
 After writing his eval, he can simply click "Copy to Clipboard" to retrieve his crafted eval.

+## Paraphrasing AI

+Along with a simpler interface for evals, we also wanted to create a tool for paraphrasing the eval in order to make each eval unique.
+On the website, the button on the bottom of the template runs the eval through LLama LLM to produce a paraphrased, unique eval.

+We used Replicate API [https://replicate.com/] to connect the Llama LLM to our program.
+The LLM API folder connects Python to our website using Flask and generates the new eval using our prompt to Llama in LLM API/api_tester.py.

 ## Usage

 Go check out the prototype: [https://www.eval-gen.vercel.app/](https://eval-gen.vercel.app/)